-If your situation changes (for example, you get married or have a child), you may need to make a new Will.
+If your situation changes (for example, you get married or your child dies), you may need to make a new Will.
 If you make any changes to your Will after you sign it, those changes are not valid.
 If you want to change anything, rip your Will up and start over with a new one.